 Robert Lowry Patten Award

-The Robert Lowry Patten Award, established in 2012, is given in alternate years to either the best recent study in British literary studies of the Restoration and Eighteenth Century or the best recent study in British literary studies of the Nineteenth Century.
-The award consists of a certificate to the author and the publishing house and a monetary award to the author.
+The Robert Lowry Patten Award, established in 2012, is given to the best recent study in British literary scholarship of the Restoration, Eighteenth Century, and Nineteenth Century.

 The Patten award was created to honor the distinguished scholarly career of Bob Patten, who for more than forty years was a professor of English at Rice University, and who for nearly thirty of those years was either editor or publisher and executive editor of SEL Studies in English Literature 1500-1900.